colts70/The-Sematic-Stack/README.md

 ## 🔑 Topic-Level Authority (The Missing SEO Primitive)

 Traditional SEO ranks documents.
-SFH / DFH establishes domains as topics.
+HESS / DFH establishes domains as topics.

 By publishing a deterministic semantic root at: